utubo/firefox-simple_gesture/README.md

 ## More info and Installation on Firefox for Android
 https://addons.mozilla.org/firefox/addon/simple-gesture/

-## This can also be installed on the Kiwi Browser
+## This can also be installed on Kiwi Browser

 > [!CAUTION]
 > This is an add-on for Firefox for Android.